CMP2804M-TSE-Group-28/supernova/README.md

 | LTS           | Yes         |

 ## Best Practises

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ### 🗣️ Commit Messages

 - All commit messages must conform to [Convential Commits](https://www.conventionalcommits.org/) standard.